Everyone responds to music in a universal way. After all, they say music is the soul of life.

 According to research, ambient noise is the best kind for work productivity, while learning new information is best absorbed while listening to instrumental music (songs without vocals).

-These days, it’s common for modern work environment to allow employees to listen to music through their headphones or have music playing in the background of the office.
+These days, it’s common for the modern work environment to allow employees to listen to music through their headphones or have music playing in the background of the office.

 So what are you waiting for?
 Go and get that music playing in your office!